hysunburg2407/EVT-AutoThresh/README.md

 # EVT-AutoThresh

-Automatic threshold selection for rainfall extremes using EVT.
+Automatic threshold selection for extreme events analysis using EVT.
 This repository provides the complete tool (**Tkinter GUI + core logic**) in a **single Python file** for easy review and use.

 ## Quickstart (GUI)